elroththewizard/Location-Script/README.md

 #Co -> Co.
 #EMP -> Employee
 #(CPLP) could be a COFI thing, the only ending I am unsure about
-dba -  doing business as: only include strings after this keyword oa - operating assests: only include strings after this keyword alberta ltd: only include strings after this keyword - a bit tricky ASK &: turn into 'and' ASK why oa - operating assests: everything before as well?
-See allpipe services oa 1041084 alberta ASK ltd ma - remove this string inc po - remove this string ulc - keeping it for now but I will ASK inc qc po - remove this string lp - keeping for now inc ma - remove this string llp - keeping for now "a div of" - keep for now a division of - keep for now svs keep for now div uap - keep for now ASK ltd rock oa - operating assests: remove itself and everything afterwards ltd glenn carlson' - keeping it for now ASK ltd 114027 alberta - removing everything after 'ltd' ASK corp po - keeping for now ASK ab ltd - only strings after this keyword
+dba -  doing business as: only include strings after this keyword oa - operating assests: only include strings after this keyword alberta ltd: only include strings after this keyword - a bit tricky ASK &: turn into 'and' oa - operating assests: everything before as well?
+See allpipe services oa 1041084 alberta ASK ltd ma - remove this string inc po - remove this string ulc - keeping it for now but inc qc po - remove this string lp - keeping for now inc ma - remove this string llp - keeping for now
+"a div of" - keep for now a division of - keep for now svs keep for now div uap - keep for now ASK ltd rock oa - operating assests: remove itself and everything afterwards ltd glenn carlson' - keeping it for now ASK ltd 114027 alberta - removing everything after 'ltd' ASK c orp po - keeping for now ASK ab ltd - only strings after this keyword
 #--------------------------------------------------------------------------